-Photo of Justine "Icy" Moral by T. Charles Erickson.
+Photo by T. Charles Erickson.

 The Ghost of Christmas Future is the final Christmas spirit Scrooge meets.

 This spirit is also called "The Ghost of Christmas Yet to Come."

 The ghost flies and does not speak.
 This spirit can be very scary.
 The ghost is an actor pretending to be a ghost.